cp2k/dbcsr/src/acc/opencl/README.md

 Runtime settings are made by the means of environment variables (implemented in `acc_opencl.c`).
 There are variables for chosing an OpenCL device:

-* `ACC_OPENCL_VENDOR`: character string matching the vendor of the OpenCL device in an case-insensitive fashion, e.g., "intel".
+* `ACC_OPENCL_DEVSPLIT`: integer enabling devices to be split into subdevices (non-zero: enabled, default/zero: disabled).
 * `ACC_OPENCL_DEVTYPE`: character string matching the device-kind like "cpu", "gpu", or another kind if neither CPU or GPU.
 * `ACC_OPENCL_DEVICE`: non-negative integer number to select a device from the (internally enumerated) list of devices.
+* `ACC_OPENCL_VENDOR`: character string matching the vendor of the OpenCL device in an case-insensitive fashion, e.g., "intel".
 * `ACC_OPENCL_VERBOSE`: verbosity level (integer).
     * `ACC_OPENCL_VERBOSE=1`: outputs (stderr) the number of devices found and the name of the selected device.
     * `ACC_OPENCL_VERBOSE=2`: outputs (stderr) the duration needed to generate a requested kernel.